 Direct from the kitchen of Chef Dom: Seasonal Squash and Pomegranate with Goat Cheese & Balsamic Reduction

-First and foremost this flavor profile is amazing with any seasonal squash right now but most presentable with Delicatta.
+First and foremost this flavor profile is amazing with any seasonal squash right now but most presentable with Delicata.

-2 Delicatta squash (6 inch in length, ends cut off and cored) * use handle of a long spoon to knock out seeds and undesired squash bits, lightly scrape the inside to create a squash telescope
+- 2 Delicata squash (6 inch in length, ends cut off and cored) * use handle of a long spoon to knock out seeds and undesired squash bits, lightly scrape the inside to create a squash telescope

-In a small sauce pan incorporate the balsamic vinegar and honey.
-Stir and reduce on medium heat by half or until liquid sticks to back of your spoon without sliding off or looking like loose liquid.
+- In a small saucepan incorporate the balsamic vinegar and honey.
+Stir and reduce on medium heat by half or until liquid sticks to the back of your spoon without sliding off or looking like loose liquid.
 Set aside and cool at room temp.

-Cut Delicata squash into rings about 1/2 inch thick, put in a bowl and lightly toss with olive oil, thyme, salt and pepper, then evenly on un lined sheet tray.
+- Cut Delicata squash into rings about 1/2 inch thick, put in a bowl and lightly toss with olive oil, thyme, salt, and pepper, then evenly on the unlined sheet tray.
 You want the contact with metal to create texture on the squash rings.
-Bake for 15 minutes, remove once, rotate and shuffle rings, you’ll know they are done by sticking one with fork, should go in easily and skin should have pleasant texture.
+Bake for 15 minutes, remove once, rotate and shuffle rings, you’ll know they are done by sticking one with a fork, should go in easily and skin should have a pleasant texture.

-You can do a couple things with the goat cheese, you can melt it on rings 5 minutes before they are removed from oven.
+You can do a couple of things with the goat cheese, you can melt it on rings 5 minutes before they are removed from the oven.
 You can put it on fresh OR you can freeze the block and grate it on the baked rings.
-I prefer freezing and grating it as it creates more surface area for the cheese and improves it’s flavor.
+I prefer freezing and grating it as it creates more surface area for the cheese and improves its flavor.

-Plate should look like a couple rings, goat cheese, pomegranate seeds and finished with a healthy drizzle of balsamic reduction.
+The plate should look like a couple of rings, goat cheese, pomegranate seeds and finished with a healthy drizzle of balsamic reduction.